 get-task-allow set to on or off, and it was unclear to me which was needed.

 I wasn’t on the clock, but there certainly was pressure.
 I had accepted this client project already, so if I didn’t succeed at learning iOS development I’d have to give up, miss out on a payday, and admit defeat.
 Of which admitting defeat definitely was the worst…

 So, I panicked.
 Thoughts raced my mind.
-Maybe you’re familiar with some of them:
+Mindfulness was as scarce as an oasis in the desert.
+Maybe you’re familiar with some of these thoughts:

 - “I’ll never get it right!”

 - “I’m missing something important here.”